Connect with others who understand.

 Pulmonary Rehabilitation

 Pulmonary rehabilitation is a program that teaches you how to exercise with less shortness of breath.
-A pulmonary rehabilitation class may offer disease education, supervised exercise, and breathing techniques, as well as provide nutrition advice and emotional support.
-Talk to your health care provider to find out if pulmonary rehabilitation may be able to improve your shortness of breath caused by PAH.
+These classes often include education about PAH, supervised exercise, breathing techniques, nutrition tips, and emotional support.
+Ask your healthcare provider if pulmonary rehabilitation could help improve your shortness of breath from PAH.

 Lifestyle Changes